lynnlangit/aws-for-bioinformatics/3_Machine_Learning/5_Use_ML_VM_instance_to_create_your_own_ML_model.md

-# Use a GCE ML image for a VM
+# Use a AWS EC2 ML image for a VM

 ### Why do this
  - CREATE and run your own machine learning model(s) at scale
  - WORK with GPUs and/or TPUs for TensorFlow without having to install drivers

 ### What is this
- - Ability to quickly spin up a Virtual Machine on GCP with machine learning libraries pre-installed
+ - Ability to quickly spin up a Virtual Machine on AWS with machine learning libraries pre-installed
  - As above, with drivers for GPUs and/or TPUs pre-installed

 ### Key considerations
  - What type of machine learning is included in your analysis?
- - Which ML libraries do you need - there are 3 different GCP Deep Learning OS images available
+ - Which ML libraries do you need - there are 3 different AWS Deep Learning OS images available
  - Which configuration (size/capacity) do you need?

 ### How to do this
- - Create a GCE VM instance using the GCP Machine Learning image
+ - Create a AWS EC2 VM instance using the AWS Machine Learning image
  - Choices include the following:
     - Deep Learning Image: Base m27 with CUDA 10.0
     - Deep Learning Image: PyTorch 1.1.0 and fastai m27